D3Brooksster/reactlyve-backend/README.md

 `messages` and `reactions` tables.
 Assets that are flagged are marked as `rejected` and can be submitted for manual review via the `/messages/:id/manual-review` or `/reactions/:id/manual-review` endpoints.
+When moderation is turned off for a user, the stored status is `not_required`.
 These endpoints re-submit the asset to Cloudinary with `moderation: manual`.
 If a webhook is configured in Cloudinary, the final decision will be posted back to the backend so the status updates automatically.